PyPSA/WHOBS/README.md

 software
 solvers](https://www.pypsa.org/doc/installation.html#getting-a-solver-for-linear-optimisation).
 To
 solve 31 years at once, you'll need a commercial solver like Gurobi or CPLEX.

+## Hardware

+On a standard laptop or desktop you can solve the optimisation with a couple of years of weather data, even using an open source solver like cbc (change the `solver_name` setting).

+For the full 31 years, you'll need bigger iron, up to 20 GB RAM (the main bottleneck), and a commercial solver like Gurobi or CPLEX.
+It will take about 1-2 hours per country.

 ## Weather data